LanceJZ/Asteroids-in-Polycode/README.md

 Tweaked speed of game objects for better game play.

 Game is complete except for more optimizations and if any bugs are found.
 Download and enjoy one of your choice!
 I’ve included a zip file, and a rar file of the game inside the Release folder.
 Pick what one works best for you, do the rar if you can, as you can see it is much smaller.
-Will not run on Windows XP, works on Windows 7, 8, and 10 only.
+Will not run on Windows XP.
+The game works on Windows 7, 8, and 10 only.

 Version Alpha 1.35